History & Origins

 Weathering the societal tumult and economic stagnancy of the 1970s, the school realized significant growth from the mid-1980s to today, enjoying a seven-fold growth in its endowment; a similarly exponential growth in the amount of financial aid awarded each year; an expansion of the faculty, now approximately 175 in number; and a doubling of the physical plant through the addition of several new dormitories, a visual arts center, a music center, an admission building, and an athletic center.

-Today the 675-member student body comprises 70 percent boarding students and 30 percent day students representing through citizenship and residency more than 40 countries and 30 states, 33 percent of whom receive need-based financial aid.
-To maintain its fiscal stability, the school relies upon the largess of its alumni, current parents, and other constituencies who this year contributed more than $4.25 million to the unrestricted Annual Fund in support of the operating budget.
+Today the 716-member student body comprises 71 percent boarding students and 29 percent day students representing through citizenship and residency 46 countries and 32 states, 31 percent of whom receive need-based financial aid.
+To maintain its fiscal stability, the school relies upon the largess of its alumni, current parents, and other constituencies who this year contributed more than $4.2 million to the unrestricted Annual Fund in support of the operating budget.
 Of the noticeably dedicated full-time faculty, more than one-half have been at the school for more than ten years, and they continue their forebears' legacy of setting exacting standards for students, fostering in them a willingness to prize excellence in both the processes and the products of the learning community.
-The faculty hold 108 advanced degrees and teaches a rich and expansive array of more than 250 regular, advanced, and college level courses.
+The faculty hold 108 advanced degrees and teaches a rich and expansive array of approximately 250 regular, advanced, and college level courses.

-The mission of The Loomis Chaffee School is to advance the development in spirit, mind and body of boys and girls drawn from diverse cultural and social backgrounds and to inspire in them a commitment to the best self and the common good.
+The mission of The Loomis Chaffee School is to advance the development of students in mind, body, and spirit through rigorous academic programs, an inclusive community, and an emphasis on engaged citizenship.
+The school, as its Founders intended, seeks to inspire in its students a commitment to the best self and the common good.